Mandres07/PersonalPortfolio/README.md

 1. Open [**http://localhost:4321**](http://localhost:4321/) in your browser to view the result 🚀

 ### 4. Customisable colours:
-Change the data-theme of `cv.json` and choose one of the colour themes defined in theme.css, red, blue, green, cyber, pink and default, with its variants in dark mode, or create your own.
+Change the data-theme of `cv.json` and choose one of the colour themes defined in theme.css.

+---

 ## 🧞 Commands